CleverCloud/doc.clever-cloud.com/runtimes/rust/rust.md

 you can select "rebuild and restart" from the console or launch `clever restart --without-cache` from CLI.

+### Rust channels

+By default, your application is built with the latest stable version.
+If you require beta, nightly or a specific rust version, you can set `RUSTUP_CHANNEL` to `beta`, `nightly` or a specific version (eg. `1.13.0`).
+The build uses `rustup` to select the rust version you need.

 ## Environment injection

 Clever Cloud can inject environment variables that are defined in the